-Then finally, in regard to 2009, we saw the short-term fund inflows return to some extent and we have seen the Rand return to strong levels below R8.00.
+Then finally, in regard to last year and in 2010, short-term fund inflows have again returned to some extent and as a result we have seen the Rand return to strong levels well below R8.00.

 Does that mean everything is back to normal?